MusicNotes1/booklist/README.md

-# booklist
+# Booklist
-This is just a MileStone Project I did for a Udemy course
+This is just a MileStone Project I did for a Udemy course lol